 At LSU, students used punched cards.
 Computer programming consisted of punching out a set of program statements, one per card, on a non-interactive device, handing that set of cards to a guy at a window, waiting an hour, and then receiving a printout and your set of cards back from that guy at the window.
 You then examined your printout to see if your program had run correctly.
 If you had a syntax error or made a logic error, you would punch replacement cards as necessary and visit the guy at the window again.
 This was not very exciting.

 At the school in Lafayette, students used an interactive Multics system on a computer terminal where you edited your program statements using a text editor, ran the program yourself, and could even step through your code one statement at a time using a debugger.
-The gratification was immediate, and the process was totally captivating.
+The gratification was immediate, and the process was captivating.

 With its superior program, computer science was popular at the University of Louisiana at Lafayette.
 There were about 60 terminals available at the computer science center.
 Even with that many, demand was high.
-Students would write their names on a white board and when the next terminal became available, the student would cross out his name, and sit down at the terminal.
+Students would write their names on a whiteboard and when the next terminal became available, the student would cross out his name, and sit down at the terminal.
 Sometimes students would have to wait up to 45 minutes to get a terminal.
 That was a downside, but it beat punching cards.

 After one year of college, I got a summer job at a software company writing programs for doctors' offices and a hospital.
 At the end of the summer, I explained how I would sometimes have to wait to use one of the terminals at school.
 This company had an extra computer terminal, so they let me borrow it and take it to school.
 I had a terminal in my dorm room!
 No more waiting in line.
 There was only one problem.
 I needed a modem to connect the terminal to the school's computer system.

 The year was 1980.
 Modems were about $500.
 I didn't have $500.
 My roommate, Tim Barrios, was also a computer science major.
 In fact, he also worked at the software company that loaned us the terminal.
 The company recognized that they were helping out two students with the loan of one terminal.
 Tim found a modem for sale in the back of a catalog.
 It was only about $100.
 We were saved.
 So we each put up $50 and ordered it.
 About 4 to 6 weeks later, our modem arrived.
 There was only one problem.
 It was modem parts.
 It had to be assembled.
 Tim and I were software kinds of guys.
 We didn't mess with soldering irons.
 Tim found an electrical engineering student who assembled the modem for us in exchange for a case of beer.
-Now we really were saved.
-Actually, the mechanical engineering student did the minimum necessary.
+Now we were saved.
+The mechanical engineering student did the minimum necessary.
 In other words, he didn't use all the parts.
 Our modem worked reasonably well but sometimes had trouble connecting when it rained.
 True story.